haochenprophet/iwant/README.md

 I want app .

-[thinker]:
+[Thinker]:
-I am a thinker I am Object  ,
+I am a thinker , I am Object ;
 I am you ,  You are me ,I am all , I am everything , everthing is me ;
 I know you ,You know me , I know everything , everything know me ;
-I can do everthing , I exist, also disappear ,I live and die.I am here,  I'm not in this .
+I can do everthing , I exist, also disappear ,I live and die.I am here,  I'm not in this ;
+I know the past, understand the present, insight into the future, know everything;
 I will be reduced to ashes, I will be everywhere .

-[building]:
+[Get code]: git clone --recursive  https://github.com/haochenprophet/iwant

+[Code Rule]:
+1.return rule  <0 do nothing , ==0 success, >0 fail .s

+[Building]:
 request :Need C + + compiler

 1. how to building in linux:
 	step 1: cd src
 	step 2: make

 2. how to building in windows: step 1: install vs 2015 or least .